chbrandt/planetary_data_stories/docs/workflow_basics.md

     - /home/jovyan/example/notebooks/sci.ipynb
     excepted: []
     errored: []
+    ```

+    - Check the list of notebooks in the project now:
+    ```bash
     $ jcache notebook list

     ID  URI                          Reader    Added             Status
     ----  ---------------------------  --------  ----------------  --------
     1  example/notebooks/req.ipynb  nbformat  2023-08-05 10:38  ✅ [1]
     2  example/notebooks/sci.ipynb  nbformat  2023-08-05 10:48  ✅ [2]
+    ```

+    - Deactivate environment because you should always clear after yourself:
+    ```bash
     $ # We're done here
     $ conda deactivate
     ```

 ## Build book

 Once the notebooks are run and their results cached, we are ready to
 call `jupyter-book` to collect those results and assembly the book.

 ```bash